 IMPORTANT - The unit will become hot when in use.

-Please ensure there is ample ventilation (at least 10cm clearance all round).
-Do not put any objects on top of this unit.
-Do not situate it on a rug or other soft surface and do not obstruct any air inlets or outlet grilles.
-Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat.
 Do not stack multiple units on top of each other.
 Do not place in an enclosed area such as a bookcase or in a cabinet without sufficient ventilation.

-Do not obstruct the rear heat tunnel ventilation grille.
 Ensure that small objects do not fall through any ventilation grille.
 If this happens, switch off immediately, disconnect from the mains supply and contact your dealer for advice.